PeterNaydenov/dt-toolbox/README.md

 # How it works?

 1. First: Insert data in dt-toolbox.
-Use `load` for `flat` models or `init` for other models.
-Mix with other objects by using 'add/update/overwrite' if you need.
-Use 'preprocess' to change data-model before assimilate it.
+Use `load` for `flat` data-type or `init` for other data-types.
+Mix with other objects by using 'add/update/overwrite/combine' if you need.
+Use 'preprocess' to change data-type before assimilate it.

 2. Select!
 Without selection, dt-toolbox will return an empty object.
 Selection respresents the information that should be extracted from the data.
 Result of selectors is accumulative.
 Filters will be applied to already selected data.

 3. Spread the result.
-Create new data structure according selection and provide it in required data-model.
+Create new data structure according selection and provide it in required data-type.

 DT Toolbox supports chaining syntax and is that simple.
 Let's see some examples...